integeruser/CASIA-HWDB1.1-cnn/README.md

 ## Usage
 Our tests were run under a single GTX 970.

-In the [Releases](https://github.com/integeruser/CASIA-HWDB1.1-cnn/releases) section we provide the subset, the network configuration and the network weights generated in the following steps.
+In the [Releases](https://github.com/integeruser/CASIA-HWDB1.1-cnn/releases) section we provide the (zipped) subset, the network configuration and the network weights generated in the following steps.

 Convert the downloaded data set into the more convenient HDF5 binary data format (~20 min):
 ```